coeykee/System-Programming/README.md

 # System-Programming
-This repository created to store system programming assignment problems
+This repository is created to save system programming problems